luanmds/dr-migrate/README.md

 # Installation

 Follow the below steps to install this package globally.
-Before you start, you need to have `npm`.
+Before you start, you need to have `Node.js` and `npm` installed.

 - Download the `dr-migrate-version.tgz` file from [GitHub](https://github.com/decisionrules/dr-migrate/releases)
 - Open command line